How to Protect Your Mac – Guide for Designers

-Well, that's not at all surprising since Apple used to market their computers as malware-safe.
+Well, that's not surprising since Apple used to market their computers as malware-safe.

 Nevertheless, Apple dumped the “we don't get viruses” rant eight years ago.

 Thus, you can consider this as an admission that they do get viruses now.

-The amount of malicious software aimed at Macs has doubled in 2020 compared to the previous year.
+The amount of malicious software aimed at Mac's doubled compared to the previous year.

 Cybercriminals are beginning to direct their sights on Mac devices.

 Nevertheless, to defend yourself from these attacks, you can know the threat, be prepared, or check out a tool like this.

 How to Protect your Mac – Risks for designers, freelancers, and businesses

 There are a lot of ongoing threats to designers and creatives using Macs.

-They refer to phishing attempts, fake malware, adware.
+They refer to phishing attempts, fake malware, and adware.

 Moreover, many of them appear as users' fault.

 Use of free tools by designers